 1.How To Achieve Your Goals

 According to the stoic philosopher, you can only get what you want if you work extremely hard.
 He also believed that you can achieve your goals if you quit doing anything that doesn’t move you towards them and only

 2.Stop Being Concerned With Things Beyond Your Power

 Epictetus taught that we should only be concerned with the things we can change.
 He believed it’s a waste of time and energy to be concerned with the things, such as other people’s character, the past, the weather, which we can’t change.
 He argued that we only live well when we allow the things we can’t control to do as they please.

 3.Only Care About The Things That Matter

-Epictetus noticed that people were stressed because they cared about many things.
+Epictetus noticed that many people were stressed because they cared about many things.
 They cared about their estate, brother, slave, pet, emperor, the weather, and the society.
 He advised people that they could reduce their burdens by choosing to only care about the things that truly mattered to them.

 4.There is A Creator